Skip to Content

 Though not too common, a miscarriage can happen at 11 weeks, and most times it will not be due to what you did or did not do.

 During the first trimester, and at the 11 weeks of pregnancy, chromosomal changes are the most common reason why women will lose their babies.
 This occurs if the “building unit” of your baby called chromosomes, has much more or less the required genetic material for your baby’s development.
+About half of early miscarriages are due to this kind of problem and are not caused by stress, sex or light activity.

 Other causes are